Signs of PTSD in Military Service Members

 CAM approaches that have demonstrated some clinical benefits for returning service members with PTSD include meditation; mind-body practices like yoga; and biofeedback, a form of treatment that involves learning to monitor and control bodily functions like heart rate and blood pressure through the help of electrical sensors.
 One form of biofeedback that may be useful for PTSD is cardiac coherence training (a specific treatment that involves using biofeedback to control your heart rate to induce relaxation).9

 One study showed the benefits of mask-making in an art therapy context for service members with PTSD.
 Making masks helped participants represent their challenges, struggles, and experiences in a visual manner, which benefited their recovery.3

-Find Addiction and PTSD Treatment
+Find Veteran PTSD & Addiction Treatment